richardalp/ddt/README.md

 - Monitor logs

 ### Support
-For support, please contact support@example.com
+Dont contact me, this a one off project.